nnminhtan/AWS-Workshop/content/3-Configure-Response/3.2-Step-Function-response/_index.md

 ### Configure for Step Function response

 In this section you will learn how to implement an automated incident response action via a workflow implemented with Step Functions.
 The advantages of this approach are:
-   - No timeout for the actions to be performed
+   - No timeout for the actions to be performed.
-   - Almost all the API calls for the AWS Services are implemented and can be directly called without a line of code
+   - Almost all the API calls for the AWS Services are implemented and can be directly called without a line of code.
-   - Graphical workflow definition
+   - Graphical workflow definition.
-   - More control over the different paths
+   - More control over the different paths.

 The steps we will be performing for this alternative are:
    - Deploy a CloudFormation template that will create all the necessary resources